UCF/Athena-Framework/docs/components/navbar.md

 ## Placement

 Use our position utilities to place navbars in non-static positions.
-Choose from fixed to the top, fixed to the bottom, or stickied to the top. **Note that `position: sticky`, used for `.sticky-top`, [isn't fully supported in every browser](http://caniuse.com/#feat=css-sticky).**
+Choose from fixed to the top, fixed to the bottom, or stickied to the top.

 {% example html %}
 <nav class="navbar navbar-light bg-faded">